 Instrument Name: Brachistochrone

 Wooden L-shaped instrument with three wooden curves stemming from the top to the bottom of the L. The curves are bracketed to the frame at the top and bottom.
-The L is held together by two large brackets.
-Taped to the base of the L is a black cup containing three white balls.
+The three wooden curves are held together by two large brackets.
+Stored with the Brachistochrone is a black cup containing three same-sized white ivory balls.

 Alternative Name: Brachistrome

 Old catalogue number “PHY 58″, “BRACHISTROME”

 Used to demonstrate the curve of fastest descent.

 Good.
 Somewhere on wooden pieces especially at the ends and the corners.
 Some chips on curves and wooden base.
 Some rust on brackets and chipping paint.
 White balls are cracked and discoloured.
 Some parts of the curves have been replaced by a different part of wood.
 Steepest curve is slightly loose.